 I’ve always wondered why Marantz used such non-descript knobs on their receivers.
 Other manufacturers used nice beveling or engraving on their knobs.
 Marantz just used a plain light weight knob.
 The first Marantz I ever purchased I thought someone had replaced the original knobs with some cheap replacements.
 But, alas, they were the stock knobs.
 I guess it’s in keeping with the overall industrial look of the design.

 I really like the Gyro Touch flywheel tuners they use.
 They are nicely weighted and spin smoothly.
 The design also reduces wear to the lettering on the faceplate since your fingers never really have to touch the surface of the faceplate in order to change the station.
 The 2226B was introduced in 1977 and survived until about 1979.
 It retailed for a reasonable $310.00.
 One could choose the WC-22 wood cabinet as an option as well.

 While the 2226B was more toward the lower end of Marantz offerings it was still a nice little performer.
 It put out 26 watts per channel into 8 ohms and 33 watts per channel into 4 ohms.
 In those days power output was usually underrated by a little bit as well.
 Measuring 17 1/4 x 5 1/2 x 14 1/4 this unit weighed in at about 26 lbs.

 Despite the fact that they are not TOTL these little receivers are still in pretty high demand from collectors.
 Most vintage Marantz receivers are.
-The 2226B sells for about $150.00 in decent working condition on up to over $300.00 in pristine working condition and with optional wood cabinet.
-If you're just getting into vintage audio and don't want to spend huge dollars on a receiver but want a classic name then perhaps this Marantz is the way to go.
+If you’re just getting into vintage audio and don’t want to spend huge dollars on a receiver but want a classic name then perhaps this Marantz is the way to go.